Purpose Driven Immortality

 - Takashiro of Uragiri wa Boku no Namae wo Shitteiru takes a duras into his body in order to extend his life throughout multiple reincarnations of the villain.
 He tells the protagonist (also re-incarnated) that he intends for this fight to be his last, however.

 - In RG Veda this trope is played with Kaara.
-She was a human who was given the lifespan of a god by joining a god's Clan as a priestess, but she comites suicide out of guilty for not stopping her sister's betray.
-She's given a new purpose by Ashura-Ou, of protecting the sword Shura-to until the new succesor came to reclaim it and she waits 300 years for Ashura.
-Once Ashura takes the sword plus one of the sword's seal, she dies as the borrowed life she had was no longer needed.
+She was a human who was given the lifespan of a god by joining a god's Clan as a priestess, but she commits suicide out of guilt for not stopping her sister's betrayal.
+She's given a new purpose by Ashura-Ou, to protect the sword Shura-to until the new successor comes to reclaim it, and she waits 300 years for Ashura.
+Once Ashura takes the sword plus one of the sword's seals, she dies as the borrowed life she had was no longer needed.

 - The Sorcerer Supreme is The Ageless — partly to give him a decent term of office, partly so that he can study and improve his mastery of the mystic arts without having to worry about getting sick, getting old, or dying.
 (Of course, he can still be killed...)

 - In The Crow, the revenants resurrected by the title bird are resurrected and given invulnerability until they've avenged their own or their loved ones' deaths.
 The movies gave them an Achilles' Heel in the form of killing the bird in order to make them mortal again, which villains often try to exploit in order to give the climax dramatic tension.